bollu/equinox/README.md

 The major idea behind this is to apply John Carmack's idea of a purely functional game world - the previous state of the game is fed to the objects, which generate the next state of the game.
 The differentiating factor is that the previous state is *immutable* - which is a heavy restriction to work with.
 However, this *technically* makes the engine fully parallel precisely because of this immutability.

-It should be interesting too see how Carmack's ideas will influence the design of the engine - I assume quite a few things (including physics) will have to be done differently.
+It should be interesting to see how Carmack's ideas will influence the design of the engine - I assume quite a few things (including physics) will have to be done differently.
 It should be interesting - if not useful and practical.

 Rules of this project
 =====================

 * All art is procedurally generated.
 No exceptions.
 This restriction is the most interesting one, since it puts a direct upper bound on complexity.
 Due to this restriction, I plan on using a limbo-y look to the game - black shadows on a white background, using color to accentuate and differentiate objects.

 * The game (should) be a rougelite hack-n-slash with a sidescrolling perspective. it should be interesting due to a few key features:

-Dynamic Lighting - the game will feature dynamic lighting [like this](http://archive.gamedev.net/archive/reference/programming/features/2dsoftshadow/) and will have an impact on gameplay, not just aesthetics.
+* Dynamic Lighting - the game will feature dynamic lighting [like this](http://archive.gamedev.net/archive/reference/programming/features/2dsoftshadow/) and will have an impact on gameplay, not just aesthetics.

-Procedural generation - everyone seems to be throwing this in these days, and it's fun to do, so why not? ;)
+* Procedural generation - everyone seems to be throwing this in these days, and it's fun to do, so why not? ;)

-WEAPONS! - the hope is to have randomly generated weapons with lots and lots of modifiers - kind of how Bulletstorm does it.
+* WEAPONS! - the hope is to have randomly generated weapons with lots and lots of modifiers - kind of how Bulletstorm does it.

 Final Thoughts: